dxing97/libdiscord/README.md

 Dependencies:
 * libwebsockets (tested to work with v2.4.1, compiled from source)
-* jansson-dev
+* jansson-dev (used package bundled with ubuntu 17.10)
+* libcurl (used package bundled with ubuntu 17.10)

 ## Example Bots
 ### example-ayylmao
 Currently this is the only example bot under development.
-This will be the first working bot using libdiscord, and is currently under development.
+This is the first working bot using libdiscord, and is currently under development.

 Responds to every "ayy" with "lmao" in the same channel the "ayy" was sent in.